Skip to content

 Garbage Collection

-Garbage collection is a process where free unused memory is detected using various algorithms and freed.
-This process is handled by a garbage collector.
+A process where free unused memory is detected using various algorithms and freed.
+Handled by a garbage collector.
 Garbage collectors are preferred because otherwise, the deallocation must be done manually by programmers which is very error-prone and time-consuming.

 Many techniques are used to determine which memory must be garbage collected.